ANTM: An Aligned Neural Topic Model for Exploring Evolving Topics: ANTM

-\paragraph{Local Clustering} Now we have access to a set of document vectors in each time frame, whose dimension is locally reduced according to their semantic patterns, but they are still in the same vector space.
-In the second step, a density-based clustering algorithm is performed on each data frame to group them separately into a set of clusters.
-These clusters describe a concept within a time frame.
+Afterward, a density-based clustering algorithm is performed on each data frame to group them sequentially into a set of clusters.
 An effective approach is HBDSCAN~\cite{campello2013density}, which extends DBSCAN~\cite{ester1996density} by converting the model into a hierarchical clustering algorithm and then using a technique to extract a flat clustering based on the stability of the clusters.
-HDBSCAN uses a density-based distance metric to define the similarity between document vectors in each time frame.
-The algorithm first transforms the space according to the density/sparsity, and then builds the minimum spanning tree of the distance-weighted graph.
-HDBSCAN then constructs a cluster hierarchy of connected components, abstracts the cluster hierarchy based on the minimum cluster size, and extracts the stable clusters from the condensed tree.
-This algorithm grows a cluster a dense region of points by adding all points within a certain distance (epsilon) of the cluster.
-This process continues until no more points can be added to the cluster.
-Therefore, the algorithm does not require the initial number of clusters as input.
+As shown in \Cref{fig:clusterD2V,fig:bertDBLP}, these clusters describe a concept within a time frame.